 Industry: Aerospace / Aviation

-Role: Research Project Lead
+Roles: Research Project Lead.

 Funding Amount: NDA Protected